apptainer/singularity-userdocs/signNverify.rst

 Searching for keys
 ==================

-Singularity allows you to search the keystore for plublic keys.
-You can search for names, email, and key IDs (fingerprints).
+Singularity allows you to search the keystore for public keys.
+You can search for names, emails, and fingerprints (key IDs).
 When searching for a fingerprint, you need to use ``0x`` before the fingerprint, check the example:

 .. code-block:: none